 The NETCENTS-2 Products contract has been awarded to twenty-five companies.
 T 25 Primes will undoubtedly expand their voice and data equipment suppliers’ catalog to include new capabilities.
 Many times the supporting services flow through to the OEM if it’s a highly specialized skill set required to deliver the solution.
 They will undoubtedly each have vendor registration portals to facilitate this.

 NETCENTSII.com has emailed all the companies whose NETCENTSII Awards have been announced asking them for PMO contact information.
 When or if those companies respond, NETCENTSII.com will update their respective webpage here on this site.Basic information will be available to all.
-Access to contact information will available to Premium members.

 The NETCENTSII Products contract has been awarded.
 The new Primes will undoubtedly expand their vendors and supplier catalog to include new capabilities.
 They will undoubtedly each have vendor registration portals to facilitate this.